Frequently Asked Questions

 12. When do you work on Flexibility?

-Our flexibility exercises are performed after the workout, similar to “cool-down” routines.
+Coaches perform flexibility exercises at the end of the session, similar to “cool-down” routine.
 The exercises are stretches which begin the relaxation and regeneration process of major muscle groups.

 For any additional questions in regards to our program.
 Please click the link below to contact one of our staff members.